moemosaad/MainCard-Component/README.md

 ### Prerequisites

-At least 5 Amazon EC2 instances with static ip addresses is prefered for the deployment of this service.
+At least 5 Amazon EC2 instances with static ip addresses is preferred for the deployment of this service.
 1 for the load balancer, 1 for the database server, and 3 or more for microservice instances.

 ### Installing